A Good Year: Plot

 Max's assistant Gemma warns him of the ambitious antics of other employees.
 To ensure he is not usurped by Kenny, his second-in-command in London, through whom Max continues to direct trades, he intentionally gives the ambitious young trader bad advice, getting him fired.

 Max becomes enamoured with Fanny, who is rumoured to have sworn off men.
 He successfully woos her into his bed.
 She leaves him the next morning, expecting him to return to his life in London.
 A disillusioned Christie also decides to move on.

-Max finds his uncle's memoirs, which contain proof of her heritage.
-Max bids her farewell while handing her an unexplained note inside a book she was reading.
+Max finds his uncle's memoirs, which contain proof of Christie's heritage.
+He bids her farewell while handing her an unexplained note inside a book she was reading.
 While informing Duflot of the pending estate sale, Max learns that the mysterious expensive Le Coin Perdu was made by Henry and Duflot with "illegal vines" from the estate, bypassing wine classification and appellation laws.

-The estate is sold and Max returns to London where Sir Nigel, the company chairman, offers him a choice: either a large discharge settlement, or the partnership in the trading firm.
+The estate is sold and Max returns to London where the company chairman Sir Nigel offers him a choice: either a large discharge settlement, or the partnership in the trading firm.
 Max asks about Nigel's art in the conference room, van Gogh's Road with Cypress and Star, which Fanny has a copy of in her restaurant.
-Upon Nigel's dismissive comment that the real one is kept in a vault and the $200,000 copy in the office is for show, Max reconsiders whether he wants to still be like Nigel.
+Upon hearing the dismissive comment that the real one is kept in a vault and the $200,000 copy in the office is for show, Max reconsiders whether he wants to still be like Nigel.

 Max invalidates the estate's sale with the farewell letter he gave to Christie, which he forged, along with real photos confirming Christie as Henry's daughter with a valid claim to the entire estate.
 (As a child, Max signed cheques for his uncle and is able to replicate his handwriting.)

-He puts his London residence up for sale and returns to Provence, entering into a relationship with Fanny, both of them remembering their connection as children.
+Putting his London residence up for sale, Max returns to Provence, entering into a relationship with Fanny, both of them remembering their connection as children.
 Christie also returns and she and Francis jointly run the vineyard while trying to reconcile their vastly different philosophies of wine production.
 This enables Max to focus his entire attention on Fanny.